nightscout/trio-docs/docs/usage/interface.md

     {align="center"}

     !!! tip "Pro Tip"
-        If you long press the bobble, it will snooze cgm alerts
+        If you long press the bobble, it will snooze CGM alerts

 === "Pump Info"